Danish Siddiqui: Personal life

 Siddiqui was a Muslim.
 He was married to Rike, a German national.
 They had two children.

 Death

 Siddiqui was killed alongside a senior Afghan officer while covering a clash between Afghan Special Forces and Taliban insurgents in Spin Boldak, Kandahar, on 16 July 2021.
 His body was handed to the Afghan Red Crescent Society.

-Circumstances

 According to local Afghan officials as well as Taliban members, Siddiqui was killed by the Taliban in an ambush-crossfire.
 The Taliban mutilated and disrespected the body.

 A detailed BBC investigative report by Vinit Khare published on 10 Aug 2021 confirmed witness accounts that Danish's body was indeed subjected to mutilation by the Taliban post his murder after displaying the body in the city center and only after intense negotiations by the Red Cross team did they return the body.